singularityhub/sregistry-cli/docs/clients/docker.md

  - [pull](#pull): `[remote->local]` pull layers from Docker Hub to build a Singularity images, and save in storage.
  - [record](#record): `[remote->local]` obtain Docker Hub manifests and metadata to save to the database, but don't pull layers to build a container.

-For all of the examples below, we will export our client preference to be `dockerhub`
+For all of the examples below, we will export our client preference to be `docker`

 ```
-SREGISTRY_CLIENT=dockerhub
+SREGISTRY_CLIENT=docker
 export SREGISTRY_CLIENT
 ```
 but note that you could just as easily define the variable for one command:

 ```
-SREGISTRY_CLIENT=dockerhub sregistry shell
+SREGISTRY_CLIENT=docker sregistry shell
 ```

 ## Shell